What a Board Should Look for in Financial Statements

 What to Look for When Reviewing Financial Statements

-While watching for red flags to investigate further, you’ll also want to evaluate metrics that indicate the institution’s overall financial health.
+While watching for red flags to investigate further, you’ll also want to evaluate metrics in the financial report to the board of directors that indicate the institution’s overall financial health.
 Knowing which issues to prioritize for examination can help you conduct a more thorough and valuable review for the organization.

 • Has the organization’s endowment or investments recently suffered significant losses due to COVID-19 fears?